Christmas Comes to Pac-Land: Voices

+Broadcast

+Christmas Comes to Pac-Land premiered on ABC on December 16, 1982.
+ABC rebroadcast the special on December 8, 1983.
+Cartoon Network would acquire the rights to the special in the 90s and aired the special during the Holiday season beginning in December 1992 with the last broadcast taking place in November 1994.
+TNT aired the special in November 26, 1994.

 Reception

 The special received mixed-to-negative reviews from critics.
 Bill Hayden for The Honolulu Advertiser liked the special.
 He especially commended the distinct characterization of its voice actors - especially the performances of Marty Ingels and Barbara Minkus.
 Hayden also felt that the special was fun.
 In contrast, Tom Long for Santa Cruz Sentinel referred the special as "the ultimate insult to viewer intelligence".

 In 2018, Rotten Tomatoes retrospectively placed the special as one of the seven "completely bizarre Christmas specials", criticizing its humor and animation while commending it for being a "Pac-Man Christmas special".